RussellXie7/ReArt/README.md

 #### Source of Style:
 ![alt text](https://github.com/RussellXie7/ReArt/blob/master/Desktop/vango.jpg?raw=true)

-#### Output with user-uploaded video:
+#### Output of user-uploaded video:
 ![alt text](https://github.com/RussellXie7/ReArt/blob/master/Desktop/output2.gif?raw=true)

 ## Inspiration and Background
-As of time we were developing this webapp, Prisma had its debut and win a lot of people's hearts with its style transfer for images, but its functionalities are only limited to processing images instead of videos.
-We want to make the video artistic as well, so we create Re:Art.
-Interestingly, 2 weeks after our application were developed during the Hackathon, Prisma released the video style transfer for their application as well.
+As of time we were developing this webapp, Prisma had its debut and won a lot of popularity with its style transfer filter for images, but its functionalities are only limited to processing images instead of videos at that time (09/2016).
+We want to make the video artistic as well, so we created this project Re:Art.
+Interestingly, 2 weeks after our application was accomplished in the Hackathon, Prisma released the video style transfer feature for their application as well.

 ## Built With